datacamp/Case-Study-Data-Driven-Decision-Making-with-SQL-/slides/chapter_1_dfa96b92ebbafae7cbc930ac36eff790.md

 `@script`
 WHERE and ORDER keywords are optional from select statement.

-WHERE is used to apply condition(s) to a query.
+You noticed that in the last SQL query, WHERE is used to apply condition(s) to a query.
 It can filter out the rows that we want to show while ORDER BY is used if the result rows should be in a specific order

 Let's look at this question.
 What games were sold in 2016?
 Think about what select statement requires to return this result.